reapmarketing/standish/listing.html.md

 #### <a name="brochure"></a>Field 2 Brochure

 This should be an absolute link to the promotional brochure pdf.
 It replaces the 'Download Catalog' link with 'Download Brochure' - Info used with HubSpot

+#### <a name="ship"></a>Field 3 Shipping Message

+If present, this value will replace the "Quick Shipping: Ships in about 2 weeks" message with whatever you provide.

 #### <a name="details"></a>Field 7 - Product Details list